agile-lab-dev/witboost-java-tech-adapter-framework/README.md

 </project>
 ```

 Where `X.X.X-Y.Y.Y` is the library version you desire to use.
-See [Publishing](#publishing) for more information about this versions.
+See [Publishing](#publishing) for more information about this version.

 ### Implementing server logic